MartinJewski/todo_proto_alpha/README.md

 SQLite is used as the database management system and since this is a simple demo, the database finds it's place inside todo_proto_alpha>db_example. <br />

+The frameworks mocha and chai are used for testing.

 ## location <br />
 The server side code is stored inside the server.js which is located at <br />
    todo_proto_alpha>server_side>server.js <br />